peduarte/wallop/README.md

 > ❗️**Important note**️<br>
 > Version 1 of *WallopSlider* is not compatible with version 2+.<br>
-> If you are still v1, please note that I am no longer supporting it.
-Documentation, etc has been moved to [this branch](https://github.com/peduarte/wallop/tree/v1).
+> If you are still using v1, please note that I am no longer supporting it.<br>
+> Documentation, etc. has been moved to [this branch](https://github.com/peduarte/wallop/tree/v1).

 ## About
 In a nutshell, wallop takes a collection of HTML elements and Previous & Next buttons, and adds helper HTML classes in the correct elements based on whether you want to navigate forwards or backwards.